We honor his memory, not by this beautiful bridge… but by continuing on in his fight for social justice.

 Celebrating 23 Years of Growing the Grassroots

 Robert P. Sherman

 Executive Director Jude Goldman joined The Lenny Zakim Fund in 2006 following her position as Executive Director of the Massachusetts School-Age Coalition.
 A corporate refugee, Jude enjoyed a 24-year career in printing and publishing.
 Her last private sector position was as a Vice President for a division of Times Mirror.
-Originally from Wakefield, MA, she is a longtime resident of Roslindale where she lives with her husband, photographer and humorist Ed Braverman, dog Jack, and Rocket J. Cat.
+Originally from Wakefield, MA, she is a longtime resident of Roslindale where she lives with her husband, photographer and humorist Ed Braverman, and Rocket J. Cat.
 Jude holds a BA from Emerson College and a Certificate in Offset and Letterpress Printing from Boston Evening Trade School.
 Her profound commitment to social justice was inspired by two civil rights heroes, her childhood mentor, W. Haywood Burns, and Lenny Zakim.

 Director Jeannette Andre serves as the Deputy Director for The Lenny Zakim Fund, where she manages the Fund’s grantmaking processes and all management assistance for its grantees.
 Since 2009, Jeannette has held a variety of positions in the philanthropic sector that has allowed her to criss-cross the country — from interning in Washington, DC to serving as an Americorps VISTA and VISTA coordinator at Social Venture Partners in Seattle, Washington.
 Jeannette received her bachelor’s degree in political science with a minor in Asian studies from the University of Florida.
 In her free time, Jeannette volunteers with the Australian Cattle Dog Rescue Association by helping to manage their web presence and fostering dogs.
 Jeannette lives in Jamaica Plain with her husband and their two dogs.